OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Dragon.md

-  Can be used up to three times per day.
+  It can be used up to three times per day.
 All caught in the area suffer damage equal to the dragon’s current hit points (

   save versus breath